-The entire challenge was a battleground of me against me.
+The entire challenge was a battleground between me and myself.

 (Isn’t that always?)

-I’m proud I fought back, all the way, the wicked side of me, even if, on those days, I settled with a very thin content.
+I’m proud I fought back, all the way, against the wicked side of me, even if, on those days, I settled for a very thin content.

 So, reflecting on the time I spent, here are 10 lessons from doing the 100-day challenge.

 Not only does time go fast, it’s also indiscriminate.

 Whether I was ready to publish a blog post or not, the time ticked away.

 Time is impersonal and deeply uncaring unless I make it personal and care enough to do something meaningful instead of wasting it away.

 Without a self-imposed challenge, though, I wouldn’t have been so conscious of time every single day!